wcole3/Bobblehead_Wars/README.md

 ##Changes from original tutorial

+-- Added UI for health and enemies remaining

+-- Added gameover panel to reset the game or exit (Only from build)

+-- Allowed gun upgrade to spawn multiple times

 -- Added free camera controls, controlled by mouse movement

 -- Changed player movement from World space to local (Player) space